Skip to content

 Funding for the CoMotion Innovation Gap Fund comes from the generous support of several sources including UW CoMotion, Washington Research Foundation, UW Population Health Initiative, and individual donors.

-CoMotion Innovation Gap Fund Awardees – Spring 2025
+CoMotion Innovation Gap Fund Awardees – Fall 2025

 Mentors